Zoologist Career Information: Becoming a Zoologist

 Zoology is the study of living organisms, specifically animals.
-Zoologists may study multiple species in a certain ecosystem, population interactions, and specific species or behaviors.
+Zoologists might study multiple species in a certain ecosystem, population interactions, and specific species or behaviors.
 They collect and analyze data in labs or outdoor environments.
 Many conduct research and teach at universities, while others work in zoos or for federal agencies with a concern for wildlife.
 Travel might be required, and work is often accomplished in challenging weather conditions.

 Zoology degrees are available at both the undergraduate and graduate levels.
 A bachelor's degree is the minimum education required for jobs in the field, while a master's degree can qualify an individual for higher-level positions with more pay and responsibility.
 A PhD is needed for most positions involving original research and developing plans for conservation or management.
 The following is a list of education and skills commonly required for a career in zoology.

 |Degree Level||Bachelor's degree for most entry-level jobs; master's and PhD for most research and teaching*|

 |Experience||Required experience is gained through courses and research completed as part of a degree program*|

 |Key Skills||Skills in science, critical thinking, complex problem solving, decision making, active learning, and writing ***|

 |Computer Skills||Scientific software used to analyze data, spreadsheet and word processing software (e.g. Microsoft Excel and Word)***|